ossareh/dotfiles/README.md

 - [x] add homebrew to PATH
 - [x] integrate direnv for easy nix dev environments
 - [x] prove above using this repo to get a markdown linter working
-- [ ] migrate manual home-brew installation -> <https://github.com/zhaofengli/nix-homebrew>
+- [x] migrate manual home-brew installation
 - [ ] implement a decent (but not amazing) nvim installation
 - [ ] playbook for single user mode on remote boxen